 5. The “Can you advise again [insert already provided information]?”

-Being the organized person that I am, I do have those copies to resend.
+Being the organized person I am, I have those copies to resend.
 But do true professionals expect other professionals to accommodate their inability to manage their communications?
-No.
+No. Organize your email communications!

 When you enter into professional agreements, you do not get to dictate what you are willing to do — or not.
-But, unfortunately, that approach reflects your inability to build mutually respectful relationships.
-Especially if you want to nurture that business relationship, this attitude can cause your partners to de-couple from you and move on.
+Unfortunately, taking that approach reflects your inability to build mutually respectful relationships, which is the death knell for business.

-Respect, Reliability and Efficiency are Primary Keys to Success
+Respect, Reliability, and Efficiency are Primary Keys to Success

 So it’s not simply that you’re busy, or overwhelmed, or, or, or… If you want partners you need to count on, you must reflect that you can be trusted and respect their time.
 You respond to their inquiries promptly and in detail.